krishanthisera/TechChallengeApp/iac/readme.md

         # cd into the Terraform directory
         $ kubectl cluster-info
       ```
-_Note that, to ingress to be installed it is required configure AWS Route53 in this case.
-It is assumed that base domain has already been configureds_
+_Note that, for the Ingress to be installed, it is required to configure AWS Route53 in this case.
+It is assumed that the base domain has already been configured_